Design Without Restrictions

 Osmond supports ground or signal planes using several methods, and also allows you to define arbitrary copper flood areas.

-In addition to the signal layers, Osmond provides two silkscreen layers, two solder mask layers, and two auxiliary layers that you can use, for example, to show dimensions or special fabrication notes.
+In addition to the signal layers, Osmond provides two silkscreen layers, two solder mask layers, and multiple auxiliary layers that you can use, for example, to show dimensions or special fabrication notes.

 To further enhance your design capability, Osmond provides scripting support, using the very powerful Lua programming language.